ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

-1. Access the BPI configuration settings.
-Confirm that there are settings or configurations related to IVSM.
-Ensure that the configurations include options for specifying unique identifiers, creation date, and authorized BPI Subject identifiers for the IVSM.
-2. Execute the "Launch IVSM" operation from the BPI.
-Provide the required input parameters, including a unique identifier, BPI Subject identifier, creation date, State Synchronization and Advancement Predicate, and the list of authorized BPI Subject identifiers.
-Capture any response or acknowledgment from the BPI system.
+1. Initiate the "Launch IVSM" operation with a unique identifier for the IVSM, the unique identifier of the invoking BPI Subject, a creation date, a State Synchronization and Advancement Predicate, a list of BPI Subject unique identifiers authorized to invoke the IVSM operations, a digital signature over the content of the operation input tied to a public key associated with the BPI Subject invoking the operation.
-3. Retrieve information about the launched IVSM.
-4. Confirm that the IVSM has a unique identifier associated with it.
-Ensure that the unique identifier is correctly linked to the launched IVSM.
-5. Confirm that the BPI Subject identifier associated with the IVSM matches the identifier of the BPI Subject invoking the operation.
-Ensure that the BPI Subject identifier is correctly recorded for the launched IVSM.
-6. Verify that the creation date of the IVSM matches the date specified during the "Launch IVSM" operation.
-Confirm that the creation date is accurately recorded for the launched IVSM.
-7. Confirm that the IVSM contains the specified State Synchronization and Advancement Predicate.
-Ensure that the Predicate is correctly associated with the launched IVSM.
-8. Verify that the list of authorized BPI Subject identifiers matches the input provided during the "Launch IVSM" operation.
-Confirm that the authorized BPI Subject identifiers are accurately recorded for the launched IVSM.
-9. Verify that the digital signature associated with the IVSM is valid.
-Confirm that the digital signature is correctly tied to the public key associated with the BPI Subject invoking the operation.
+2. Attempt to initiate the "Launch IVSM" operation with any of the elements from step one missing.

 Expected Results:

-1. IVSM configurations in BPI settings are present.
+1. The "Launch IVSM" operation is successfully initiated.
-2. "Launch IVSM" operation can be initiated successfully.
+2. The "Launch IVSM" operation's initiation fails.
-3. IVSM has a unique identifier accurately recorded.
-4. BPI Subject identifier is correctly associated with the launched IVSM.
-5. Creation date matches the specified date during the operation.
-6. State Synchronization and Advancement Predicate is correctly linked to the IVSM.
-7. Authorized BPI Subject identifiers are accurately recorded for the launched IVSM.
-8. Digital signature is valid and correctly tied to the BPI Subject's public key.

 #### **[R152]**
 A "Launch IVSM" operation MUST satisfy the following conditions to be valid: